 Surveys were conducted at the end of each semester to evaluate faculty and student experiences with Tegrity.
 The majority of trial faculty and students that participated in the survey suggested that the system helped enhance their teaching and learning processes.
 Major advantages of the system mentioned include the following: the system allowed faculty to review their own performance and improve their teaching, motivated faculty to be more prepared for classes, helped reach more students who missed classes for various reasons, allowed students to review course content on-demand, etc.Go to Top

 The Center for Teaching and Learning will demo the use of Tegrity at the following dates/times in Mahan 220.
-Please see CTL Educational Technology Demos Sign-up Form - Spring to sign up for the demo.
+Please see CTL Educational Technology Demos Sign-up Form - Spring, 2018 to sign up for the demo.